BrcMapsTeam/geonode_user_guides/01_install.md

     You may get a couple of warnings about the Django version.
     The Django version which is installed is: 1.8.7

+6. Create a superuser account

+This will be used in the geonode web application.
+You will be prompted for a username, email and password:
+    `geonode createsuperuser`

-6. The next step is to det the correct ip address.
+7. The next step is to det the correct ip address.
+Change 'localhost' to the IP `sudo geonode-updateip localhost`

-    6.1.
-There are 2 options:

-            1. `sudo geonode-updateip localhost` (where we can change localhost to our IP)
-            2.  `IP_ADDRESS=$(ip route get 8.8.8.8 | awk ‘{print $NF; exit}’)` `sudo geonode-updateip $IP_ADDRESS`

-                The first half identifies the IP (check this is correct first) and the second half updates it (as in step 1)

-    6.2     To find out the name of the server
+    6.1     To find out the name of the server
             `tracepath IPADDRESS`

     -> We added the IP address as the command was updateip, rather than DN/HOSTNAME